-

 - Time of your request

-- Origin and current device location, if you have authorized Maps to access your location
+- Origin and current device location when you make the request and during your navigation session, if you have authorized Maps to access your location

 Personalizing Maps